Explore Georgia Tours

 Svaneti Horseback Treks:

-Experience medieval Svaneti from the saddle, riding between tower villages with the Greater Caucasus as your backdrop.
-Multi-day treks combine riding with stays in traditional Svan guesthouses, offering cultural depth alongside adventure.
+See medieval Svaneti from the saddle, riding between tower villages with the Greater Caucasus behind them.
+Multi-day treks combine riding with stays in traditional Svan guesthouses, so you get the culture along with the adventure.

 Kakheti Wine Country Riding:

-For a gentler experience, Kakheti's rolling vineyard landscapes offer scenic riding with wine-tasting interludes.
-These tours suit beginners and those combining adventure with culinary exploration.
+For a gentler day out, Kakheti's rolling vineyards offer scenic riding with wine-tasting stops.
+These tours suit beginners and anyone pairing adventure with food and wine.

 Tusheti Remote Expeditions: